theKashey/eyes.sdk.javascript1/packages/side-eyes/CONTRIBUTING.md

 - verify behavior by running some tests with various settings
 - re-save a SIDE project file (to get the latest emitted code) and running it with the command-line runner to verify it works perform a code export in Selenium IDE to verify it works and contains Eyes code

+### Debug

+It's possible to debug the extension with the `debugger` keyword.
+Place it in the part of the extension's code base that you're working in, build the extension (or wait for the watcher to rebuild if you're using `yarn build --watch`), and reload the extension in the browser.
+Then open the devtools for the part of the extension where you set the breakpoint (e.g., the devtools panel for the application under test, or by opening the devtools panel for the extension's background page).
+When you run the application (e.g., click play in SIDE), and the `debugger` keyword will act as a breakpoint.

 ### Version